wiredopposite/tusb_gamepad/README.md

 You will need TinyUSB added to your project, tusb_gamepad implements all necessary TinyUSB callbacks for you.

 ### Config file
-You will need to add these line to your tusb_config.h file:
+You will need to add these lines to your tusb_config.h file:
 ```
 #include "board_config.h"